zengbing15/lumos_doc/docs/preparation/createaccount.md

 ## Create the Accounts by Using ckb-cli

 > **ckb-cli** is included in the CKB pre-built installer package.
-It is a command line tool that provides the functions of rpc requests, creating CKB addresses, managing wallets, sending transactions, and depositing to Nervos DAO etc. These functions can help with debugging and testing during the development process.
+It is a command line tool that provides the functions of RPC requests, creating CKB addresses, managing wallets, sending transactions, and depositing to Nervos DAO etc. These functions can help with debugging and testing during the development process.
 For more information, see [ckb-cli Sub Commands](https://github.com/nervosnetwork/ckb-cli/wiki/Sub-Commands).

 ### Step 1.
 Download the CKB pre-built installer package.

-The example in this guide downloads the CKB version 0.39.0.
+This guide uses the CKB 0.39.0 version.
 All releases can be found on the <a title="Download" href="https://github.com/nervosnetwork/ckb/releases"><i class="feather icon-download"></i>CKB releases</a> page.
 If the package is already downloaded, go to step 2 directly.

 For more information, see [Download the CKB Pre-built Installer Package](../preparation/installckb#step-1-download-the-ckb-pre-built-installer-package).